KC Becker

 Kathleen Collins Becker is an American politician who served in the Colorado House of Representatives from the 13th district from 2013 to 2021, as Majority Leader from 2017 to 2019, and as Speaker from 2019 to 2021, as a member of the Democratic Party.
 Prior to her tenure in the state legislature, she served on the city council in Boulder, Colorado.

-On November 18, 2021, it was announced that President Joe Biden selected Becker to be the head of the EPA for the mountain and plains region.
+After leaving the legislature, she served at the U.S. Environmental Protection Agency as the Regional Administrator for Region 8, which includes Colorado, Montana, North Dakota, South Dakota, Utah, Wyoming, and the tribal nations in those states.

 Early life and education

 Kathleen Collins Becker graduated from the College of William & Mary with a Bachelor of Arts in government in 1991, from Lewis & Clark College with a Juris Doctor in 1996, and from the Daniels College of Business at University of Denver with a Master of Science in 2005.
 She worked as an attorney for the United States Department of the Interior and later moved to Boulder, Colorado, in 2002.
 She is married to Miles Kunkel, with whom she had two children.